 Inspiration struck when the duo volunteered in the waste management and composting initiatives of Whitefield Rising, one of the city’s most influential citizen missions dedicated to civic projects.

 “We decided to become a part of the solution for one of the major problems the city is encountering, which is garbage mismanagement,” says Lakshmi.

 For a set of one 12-inch plate, spoon, bowl and tumbler, the venture charges Rs 15 for 24 hours.
-All the cutlery, as per their claims, is sanitised using a citrus peel bio-enzyme natural cleaner made at home.
-They rent out their cutlery for pujas, birthday parties, small community events, corporate functions and even get-togethers at homes.
+All the dinnerware, as per their claims, is sanitised using a citrus peel bio-enzyme natural cleaner made at home.
+They rent out their crockery for pujas, birthday parties, small community events, corporate functions and even get-togethers at homes.